-When you create a partial premium sandbox, up to 10,000 non-closed tickets, and associated end users, will be copied.
+When you create a partial premium sandbox, up to 10,000 non-closed tickets and associated end users will be copied.

 For more information about creating and managing premium sandboxes, see Managing Premium Sandboxes.

 The time to complete a replication varies depending on the amount of content involved.
 A simple metadata copy with a small amount of fields and business rules can take less time, ranging from a few minutes to a few days.
-A full copy with 100,000 tickets and their associated users and organizations can take a week or more to complete.
+A full copy with 100,000 tickets and the related users and organizations can take a week or more to complete.
 When the replication is complete, the status of the sandbox changes to Active.

 To complete the replication, Zendesk creates an internal copy of the data to be migrated.
 Once this migration is complete, this copy is deleted.
 A deleted Premium Sandbox is not recoverable.